shawnusaf/MELODIES-MONET/docs/users_guide/supported_plots.rst

 --------------------------
 Under development.

+Please refer to the
-See the `Spatial Verification in MELODIES-MONET <https://github.com/orgs/NOAA-CSL/projects/6>`_ project on GitHub to learn about current and future development.
+`MELODIES MONET project board <https://github.com/orgs/NOAA-CSL/projects/6>`__ to learn more about current and future development plans.

 Model to Observation Comparisons
 ---------------------------------